abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Existing spaced repetition systems discourage evergreen notes.md

 # Existing spaced repetition systems discourage evergreen notes

-Though notes in a [[Spaced repetition memory system]] are atomic in the same way as [[Evergreen notes]] ([[Evergreen notes should be atomic]]), they’re in many ways _too_ atomized ([[Traditional spaced repetition memory prompts are atomized]]).
+Though notes in a [[Spaced repetition memory system]] are atomic in the same way as [[Andy Matuschak/Evergreen Notes]] ([[Evergreen notes should be atomic]]), they’re in many ways _too_ atomized ([[Traditional spaced repetition memory prompts are atomized]]).
 The form discourages incremental synthesis and distillation.

 The questions float in an undifferentiated mist, detached from any intrinsically meaningful context and not linked to relevant neighbors ([[Evergreen notes should be densely linked]]), and not especially meant to be accessed except within the review experience.
 They’re not meant to be durable, growing units; they’re meant to be disposable flotsam.
-All this could be fine, if they had a clear relationship with a separate system for [[Evergreen notes]], but they don’t.
+All this could be fine, if they had a clear relationship with a separate system for [[Andy Matuschak/Evergreen Notes]], but they don’t.

 Happily: [[The mnemonic medium can be extended to one’s personal notes]].